stephenmckinney/dotfiles/README.md

 key (like most Emacs keybindings), it will act as if you hit `Control` plus that other key.
 Bonus: `CMD` + `Caps Lock` is used in iTerm as a Visor hotkey.

+## Developer Notes
+See CLAUDE.md for developer notes.